 This is a broad-based programme for anyone interested in developing multidisciplinary skills within the animal management and wildlife conservation areas.
 It is also for people already working in the industry who wish to enhance their career prospects.
 The programme is delivered by experienced teaching staff with a wide range of industry experience at University Centre Somerset’s Cannington campus.
 It aims to develop management skills and knowledge, alongside research methods, practical techniques and evaluative thinking.

-In addition there are a range of facilities available to support studies such as an extensive animal collection, college farm, equestrian centre and local environmental habitats such as Steart, one of the UK’s largest wetland habitats.
-Importantly you will be able to develop a wide range of practical skills such as behavioural monitoring, environmental/species surveying and captive enclosure management in order that you may be able to contribute to a range of management and conservation situations.
+In addition, there are a range of facilities available to support academic studies such as an extensive animal collection, and local environmental habitats such as Steart Marshes (WWT), which is one of the UK’s largest wetland habitats.

 As part of your course, you will be required to undertake a minimum of 450 hours’ work experience (over two years) in an industry-related business.
 Students are encouraged to look for positions at a managerial or higher level to develop existing skill sets.

 • Field and Behavioural Monitoring Techniques

 • Psychology of Animals Captive, Companion and Wild

 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.

 Regulations for validated awards of The Open University and the Appendices can be found here.